Disengagement is the best strategy to quell the temptation for overreach and overdoing.

 This is tough for those that have cared for the organization for a number of years, invested all their lives nurturing its development, and letting-go seemed to be a case of 'midlife crisis.'

 The question for leaders hanging-on is that: would the organization best served if you continue in your role or when you go?
-If the answer is, they don't know.
+If the answer is, "I don't know."

 They haven't been doing their homework thinking about accelerating goals.